nichyjt/Sudoku_py/README.md

 This is a personal mini-project where I made a functional Sudoku game using the Tkinter framework.
 This is a learning exercise for Tkinter and coding with recursion for fun.

+### Pre-Requsites / Dependencies
+1. Tkinter
+2. Python 3.9
+3. Pandas, Numpy and Matplotlib for `sudogenanalysis`

+This build was tested on a Windows 10 machine.

 ## Repo Highlights
 ### 1.  **Full Sudoku Board Algorithms**
   sudogen, sudogen1, sudogen2 and sudogen3 are scripts to generate a full sudoku grid (2D List) using recursive algorithms with some variation between them.